ElmerCSC/elmerfem/elmerice/Solvers/Documentation/Scattered2DInterpolator.md

 Edit/Update the Makefile and compile/install the solver

 ## SIF contents
-The Solver section must include"
+The Solver section must include:

 ```
 Solver